lmandavi1/ng-tooltip/README.md

 ## Tooltip management for NextGen

-Contains the dataset & the editor.
+Contains the dataset & the editor code.

 ## Get started